Does Mold Fogging Work? Uses, Facts & FAQ

 Dealing with mold in your home can be quite a nuisance.
 However, the first thing to do is to find out where the mold is coming from and what’s causing it.
 Many times, it can be a small water leak that you’re unaware of and other times you can simply have too much humidity in your home.
-A professional mold expert can help you to find the best solution to deal with the problem and they can also offer a mold fogging service for you.
+A professional mold expert can help you to find the best solution to deal with the problem and they can also offer a mold fogging service for you, which is good to solve the symptoms, but not the cause.
 But is this a good idea?
 And what is mold fogging?

 How Mold Fogging Solutions Work

 Mold fogging refers to solutions that contain antimicrobial and odor control chemicals that are designed to remediate mold.
 The solution covers all surfaces and kills or encapsulates any mold.
 They can be used to treat whole rooms or small spaces like cabinets and cupboards, as well as individual furniture pieces.
 The foggers are available in both stationary and handheld forms, and they can also be used outdoors for garages, sheds, and storage rooms.

 Fogging is often done by professionals but can also be done with a DIY home kit.
 So, if you’re looking to reduce or eliminate musty odors in your home that are the direct result of active mold growth, mold fogging can help.
 However, in many cases, the fogging alone won’t be enough.
 It’s more of a precaution than anything.